jst-seminar-rostlab-tum/openeu-docs/docs/docs/frontend/deployment.md

 ## 📋 Deployment Process

-### Automatic Deployment

-1. Push changes to the GitHub repository
-2. Netlify automatically builds and deploys:
-   - Pull requests generate preview deployments
-   - Merges to `main` trigger production deployments
+## 🔄 Continuous Integration/Continuous Deployment (CI/CD)

+The project uses GitHub Actions for CI and Netlify for CD:

+1. Pull requests trigger lint and type checks via GitHub Actions
+2. Netlify deploys preview environments for each PR
+3. When merged to main, the Netlify deployment is triggered

+---

 ### Deployment Configuration

-The project includes a `next.config.ts` file that configures Next.js for production deployment, including:
+The project includes a `next.config.ts` file that configures Next.js for deployment, including:

 - Image optimization settings
 - Redirects and rewrites